SumoLogic-Labs/opentelemetry-workshop/exercises/instrumentation/logs/README.md

 [Logs support](https://opentelemetry.io/docs/reference/specification/overview/#log-signal) is
 in early phase in OpenTelemetry Instrumentation.
 Rather than replacing the existing logging libraries, OpenTelemetry helps with consuming the log data by exporting them via OTLP as needed.

+OpenTelemetry Logging is best described in the [Logs specification overview](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/overview.md)

 In this exercise you will setup [Python logging to send logs via OTLP](https://opentelemetry-python.readthedocs.io/en/stable/sdk/logs.html)